 When customers demand an immediate response at any time, only chatbots can deliver.
 Unlike a human agent, chatbots respond immediately and have unlimited capacity.
 Best of all, because the high volumes typically handled by chatbots are simple requests like “what time does the store close?”, introducing a chatbot app does not harm the quality of service.

-Just like during the day, chatbots operating outside of standard working hours can handle an unlimited number of chats with no delay.
+Just like during the day, AI-powered chatbots operating outside of standard working hours can handle an unlimited number of chats with no delay.
 With chatbots handling most simple requests without human intervention, customers can continue to receive excellent support at any time of day.
 In cases where a chatbot is unable to resolve an issue on its own, it can take a message so that agents can respond at their earliest availability.

 The next benefit of chatbots that we’ll look at is the excellent return on investment.
 Insider Intelligence estimates that the adoption of chatbots could save the healthcare, banking, and retail sectors $11 billion annually by 2023.
 By handling the majority of queries, support agents can be deployed on other tasks.
 Alternatively, if support volumes rise, more agents aren’t needed to manage this increase.